csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 5.4 IMPERFECT REAL-TIME DECISIONS

-The minimax algorithm generates the entire game search space, whereas the alpha–beta algo- rithm allows us to prune large parts of it.
+The minimax algorithm generates the entire game search space, whereas the alpha–beta algorithm allows us to prune large parts of it.
 However, alpha–beta still has to search all the way to terminal states for at least a portion of the search space.
 This depth is usually not practical, because moves must be made in a reasonable amount of time—typically a few minutes at most.
-Claude Shannon’s paper _Programming a Computer for Playing Chess_ (1950) proposed instead that programs should cut off the search earlier and apply a heuristic **evaluation func- tion** to states in the search, effectively turning nonterminal nodes into terminal leaves.
+Claude Shannon’s paper _Programming a Computer for Playing Chess_ (1950) proposed instead that programs should cut off the search earlier and apply a heuristic **evaluation function** to states in the search, effectively turning nonterminal nodes into terminal leaves.
 InEVALUATION

 FUNCTION